 The Slocan Ramblers

-We are pleased to have The Slocan Ramblers return to the festival after a two year absence.
-Rooted in tradition, fearlessly creative and possessing a bold, dynamic sound, The Slocans have become a leading light of today’s acoustic music scene.
+We are pleased to have The Slocan Ramblers return to the festival after a two-year absence.
+Since appearing at our previous festival, the band has taken their music to an entirely new level.
+Every time we see them we are amazed.
+They are one of the best bluegrass units on the music scene today, bar none.
+Rooted in tradition, fearlessly creative and possessing a bold, dynamic sound, The Slocans have become a leading force of today’s acoustic music scene.
 With a reputation for energetic live shows, impeccable musicianship and an uncanny ability to convert anyone within earshot into a lifelong fan, The Slocans have been winning over audiences from Merlefest to RockyGrass and everywhere in between.

 The Slocans’ recordings showcase their unique blend of bluegrass, old-time and folk with deep song-writing, lightning fast instrumentals and sawdust-thick vocals.
 With their trademark raucous energy, theirs is roots music without pretension, music intended to make you feel something.